-The Brooklyn Bedding Signature and original DreamCloud have many similarities.
-Let’s take a closer look at what the two beds have in common.
+The Brooklyn Bedding Signature Hybrid and original DreamCloud have many similarities and differences.
+Let’s take a closer look:

 Firmness and Feel Differences

 How do these two hybrid mattresses differ in terms of firmness level and feel?
-We ran several tests to find out!
+I ran several tests to find out!

-How Firm Are The Brooklyn Bedding Signature And DreamCloud Mattresses?
+How Firm Are The Brooklyn Bedding Signature Hybrid And DreamCloud Mattresses?

-The Brooklyn Bedding Signature comes in three different firmness levels: Soft, Medium, and Firm.
-We specifically tested the medium model, and it has a 6.5/10 rating on our firmness scale.
+The Brooklyn Bedding Signature Hybrid comes in three different firmness levels: Soft, Medium, and Firm.
+I specifically tested the medium model, and it has a 6.5/10 rating on our firmness scale.
 This is the industry standard, so it should have a nice medium-firm feel.

 Sleeping On the Brooklyn Bedding And DreamCloud Mattresses

-Most Back sleepers should feel comfortable and supported on the Brooklyn Bedding Signature mattress.
-Those who weigh closer to 300 lbs may need something more supportive, however.
+Most Back sleepers should feel comfortable and supported on the Brooklyn Bedding Signature Hybrid mattress.
+Those who weigh closer to 300 lb may need something more supportive.

-The Brooklyn Bedding Signature is also a good match for average weight side sleepers.
+The Brooklyn Bedding Signature Hybrid is also a good match for average weight side sleepers.
 Its soft comfort layer helps alleviate pain on pressure points while contouring the lower back.
-Those who weigh more than 200lbs, however, may find the Medium model feels too firm.
-Instead, they may want to get the Soft model.

-For stomach sleepers who weigh less than 130lbs, the Brooklyn Bedding Signature is a great match.
+For stomach sleepers who weigh less than 130 lb, the Brooklyn Bedding Signature Hybrid is a great match.
 For other stomach sleepers, this mattress will feel too soft.
 People who prefer this sleeping position will feel more supported by the Firm model.

 On the DreamCloud, back sleepers should feel a good balance of comfort and support.
 The pillow top cover allows hips to gently sink into the top of the mattress, and it offers great lumbar support.

-The DreamCloud mattress isn’t as good of a fit for side sleepers.
+The DreamCloud mattress isn’t a great fit for side sleepers.
 In this sleeping position, most people will feel some pressure on their hips and shoulders.

 What Do The Brooklyn Bedding And DreamCloud Mattresses Feel Like?

 Because Brooklyn Bedding and DreamCloud have coils in their support layers, they have a bouncy and responsive feel.
-However, DreamCloud’s memory foam gives it a bit of that slower-moving mattress feel.
+However, DreamCloud’s memory foam gives it a bit of that slow-moving feel.

-Average weight back sleepers should find the Brooklyn Bedding Signature is a great choice.
-Side sleepers who weigh between 130lbs and 200lbs should also feel pretty comfortable on the Brooklyn Bedding Signature.
-Those who weigh closer to 230lbs, however, may prefer the Soft model.
+Average weight back sleepers should find the Brooklyn Bedding Signature Hybrid is a great choice.
+Side sleepers who weigh between 130 lb and 200 lb should also feel pretty comfortable on the Brooklyn Bedding Signature Hybrid.
+Those who weigh closer to 230 lb, however, may prefer the Soft model.
 Average weight stomach sleepers probably won’t get the necessary support on the Medium model.
 Instead, they may want to check out the Firm option.

 Average weight back sleepers should feel comfortable on the DreamCloud.
 Side sleepers in this weight range will probably find this mattress to be too firm.
-Stomach sleepers may get the support they need, but those closer to 200lbs may feel their hips getting out alignment.
+Stomach sleepers may get the support they need, but those closer to 200 lb may feel their hips getting out alignment.

-On the Brooklyn Bedding Signature, heavyweight back sleepers should feel quite comfortable.
-Those who weigh more than 300lbs, however, may find the bed isn’t supportive enough.
-Heavier side and stomach sleepers may find the Brooklyn Bedding signature is not a good fit.
+On the Brooklyn Bedding Signature Hybrid, heavyweight back sleepers should feel quite comfortable.
+Those who weigh more than 300 lb, however, may find the bed isn’t supportive enough.
 Instead, they may want to take a look at some of the best mattresses for heavy people.

 Lightweight Sleepers – Under 130lbs

-Lightweight people should find the Brooklyn Bedding Signature is a great match for all sleeping positions.
-The bed offers plenty of comfort, and it’s supportive enough even while stomach sleeping.
+Lightweight people should find the Brooklyn Bedding Signature Hybrid is comfortable in all three sleeping positions.
+The bed offers plenty of comfort and support.

-The DreamCloud might be a good fit for lightweight back sleepers who want something firmer.
-They should feel too much pressure when side sleeping, but the mattress will be a good fit for lightweight stomach sleepers.
+The DreamCloud might be a good fit for lightweight back sleepers who like firm mattresses.
+Lightweight side sleepers will likely feel too much pressure along their shoulders and hips, but the DreamCloud is a good match for lightweight stomach sleepers.